Physics-50/Module-3/docs/weakindex.md

 Module 3 is four weeks long.
 Each week, except the last week, you will have a checkpoint due.
 These checkpoints will give us a chance to provide you feedback as your work towards the Module 3 deliverable: a series of figures that effectively communicates your results and key details of how the data was collected and analyzed.

 1. [Week 1 - Exploratory Phase](week1)
-    - Checkpoint: a two panel figure that showcases your results from exploring a significant source of systematic error in the experiment.
+    - Checkpoint: a two-panel figure that showcases your results from exploring a significant source of systematic error in the experiment.
 2. [Week 2 - Data Collection](week2)
     - Checkpoint: A figure showcasing your results from the 500 lines/mm grating
 3. [Week 3 - Further Data Collection](week3)